 - Find the charge with the highest bail schedule amount.

-- If the arrestee is charged with more than one offense, on seperate dates or against separate victims, list the amounts of the bail required fro those charges and add them to the original charge.
+- If the arrestee is charged with more than one offense, on different dates or against separate victims, list the amounts of the bail required fro those charges and add them to the original charge.

 - Next find if there are any enhancements that require additional bail.
 Enhancements include things like: